arfadex/quackalias-cli/README.md

 # DDG Email Alias Generator

 This project includes scripts to generate DuckDuckGo email aliases and store the history of generated aliases.
-The history is saved in a user-specific directory.

 ## Configuration